(Pet Proof Rugs – Photo by Life in Jeneral)

 Typically, you will hear that a wool rug is the best and highest quality rug that you can get.
 And for the most part, that is true.
 However, there are some things that you should know about wool rugs.
 Number one, they are expensive.
 So, you may want to consider how dangerous your pet may be to rugs, and whether you are ok with chancing the cost.

-So far, all I have done is to rent a cleaner 2X per year and spot clean as needed.
+So far, all I have done to keep it clean is rent a cleaner 2X per year and spot clean as needed.
 It still looks great, and there are no stains or odors left behind after a cleaning.
-(For those who wonder – It is a Courtisan rug from their Everest Collection.
+(For those who wonder – It is a Courtisan rug from their Everest Collection*.
+I also have this rug from the same line*.
+It is an adjacent room to the rug above.
+The color scheme goes together very well.
+Both have the same beige and black tones.
+I wouldn’t hesitate to purchase this one either.
+My dogs lie on it all day and it has suffered a few accidents, as well.
+No one would ever guess.
+FYI: Courtisan rugs can be purchased through Macy’s department store or ordered online through Houzz*.
+I have done both without any issues, but I prefer the online orders.

 Break it Down…